adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-resources.md

 ### AdaptyError

-CContains details about an error.
+Contains details about an error.
 For a complete list of error codes, refer to [Flutter, React Native, Unity - Handle errors](error-handling-on-flutter-react-native-unity).

 | Field name                | Type | Description |
 |--------------------------|----------|-------------|